arindam-b/kubernetes-security-series-pod-security-policy/README.md

 Below deployment will work and create game-api deployment where pod security works perfectly.

-8. kubectl apply -f game-api\k8s\k8s.yaml
+8. kubectl apply -f game-api/k8s/k8s.yaml

-But below deployment will not work as it does not ave build-robot service account attached.
+But below deployment will not work as it does not have build-robot service account attached.
 So it will not be able to schedule pod.

 9. kubectl apply -f game-api\k8s\k8s-without-service-account

 Reference screen shot 1 & 2

-## seccomp
+## seccomp  - it did not work

 It is secure compute mode.